 As the major French-speaking city in North America, Montréal stands out as a unique and historic city that transports visitors to another time and place.
-The city is still in the throes of its 375th Anniversary celebrations, so it’s not too late to enjoy these activities for the best weekend in Montréal ever.
+Montreal recently celebrated its 375th anniversary, but you don’t need to wait until the next big do to visit the city.
+Here’s how to enjoy the best weekend in Montreal ever.

 How to Spend the Best Weekend in Montreal